 Symbols can be powerful things.
 One of the ways that Rome would remind people who was in control, was to put images of Caesar all over the place; on coins, buildings, announcements and even places of worship.
 Hitler would intentionally do the same thing with his own image, as well as with the Nazi flag.
 Some have made the case that the abundance of American flags in the United States could serve the same purpose.

 For instance, I hang a cross made from 3 rough spikes on my rear view mirror.
 This serves to remind me of the price that Jesus paid for my reconciliation with him.
-It also reminds me of the cross that I am supposed to carry daily (Luke 9:23) in order to follow Jesus in his willing suffering for others (1 Peter 2:21).
+It also reminds me of the cross that I am supposed to carry daily (Luke 9:23) in order to follow Jesus in his willingly suffering for others (1 Peter 2:21).

 In communicating with groups of people little things like titles, tag lines and logos can help people stay focused.
 Consider a title like “fitbit.”
 You already have an idea what this company is trying to do before reading anything else.
 Or think of a tag line like, “Nationwide is on your side.”
 You know how that company wants you to feel about them (whether or not it’s true).
 Another tagline I like, is the sandwich shop Jimmy John’s, “so fast you’ll freak.”
 Not only do I know what one of their main goals are, but they are putting their employees out there to live up to this claim/challenge.
-In my area they do live up.
+In my area they DO live up.
 They get to my house before I can get to my wallet.
 Some well-known logos would include FedEx with their hidden arrow.
 This gives the feel of movement, perfect for a package delivery company.

-Several years ago I was trying to come up with a way for our church to remember the values that we wanted to determine our activity and efforts.
+Several years ago I was trying to come up with a way for our church to remember the values that we wanted to use to determine our activity and efforts.
 We had about 8 things that were condensed into 2 Missional elements with 4 Values expressions.
 Our “mission” was: 1. to create worshippers and 2.
 Primarily do this through various discipleship efforts.
 The “values” were: 1.
 Biblical literacy and growth, 2.
 Personal growth in reflecting Jesus, 3.
 Consistent fellowship and intimate growth as a community, and 4.
 Genuine heartfelt impact on the immediate community as well as around the world.
-We simplified these ideas by alliterating the following phrases:
+We simplified these ideas with the following phrases:

 - Communicating the WORD